Saelyria/Braid/README.md

     }
 ```

 Easy!
-Just from this example, you can see how your normal data source / delegate methods are shortened into a much more legible kind phrase.
-This can be read as *"Okay binder, on the entire table, bind the 'MyCell' cell type based on the model objects from the given array.
+Just from this example, you can see how your normal data source / delegate methods are shortened into a much more legible phrase.
+This can be read as *"Okay binder, on the entire table, bind the `MyCell` cell type based on the model objects from the given array.
 Whenever a cell is dequeued, give me the model object it was dequeued for and let me configure the cell.
 Whenever a cell is tapped, I want this to happen."* Everything is type safe and you don't need to map rows to model array indexes.

+## Getting a little more advanced

 Tableau can do a lot more than that, though.
 To really demonstrate it, we'll look at a more complex example of what your table and collection views can look like.
 Let's say we're making a home view for a banking app that lists all of a user's accounts in different sections according to the account type.
 Checking and savings accounts have a shared model type (`Account`) and cell type (`AccountCell`),  but investing accounts have their own model (`InvestingAccount`) and cell type (`InvestingCell`).
 Just to make it complicated, your designers want a banner at the top (`BannerCell`) too.
 Your analytics team also wants to know anytime a cell is tapped on the home page.
 Here's what that can look like:
 ```swift